-Stewart International Airport, located in the Towns of Newburgh and New Windsor, New York, consists of approximately 2,400 acres of land with one 11,818-foot runway, one 6,000-foot runway, a terminal with 8 passenger gates, 14 hangars, and a 192-acre industrial park located on the northwest side of the airport.
+Stewart International Airport, located in the Towns of Newburgh and New Windsor, New York, consists of approximately 2,466 acres of land with one 11,818-foot runway, one 6,000-foot runway, a terminal with 8 passenger gates, 14 hangars, and a 192-acre industrial park located on the northwest side of the airport.
 Legislation passed by the State of New York in 1967 authorized the Port Authority to establish one additional air terminal in New York and one additional air terminal in New Jersey outside of the Port District, with the site of each such terminal to be approved by the governor of the state in which the air terminal is located.
 In May 2007, New Jersey enacted a statute identical in scope to the New York legislation.
 On October 12, 2007, the Governor of the State of New York approved Stewart International Airport as the additional air terminal in New York outside the Port District.
 On October 31, 2007, the Port Authority became the lessee of the airport under a lease with the State of New York, acting by and through the New York State Department of Transportation, for a term expiring on April 1, 2099.
-A private airport operator retained by the Port Authority is responsible for day-to-day airport operations and maintenance, subject to direct Port Authority oversight and control, under an agreement expiring on April 30, 2014, with certain extension options that may be exercised by the Port Authority.
+A private airport operator retained by the Port Authority is responsible for day-to-day airport operations and maintenance, subject to direct Port Authority oversight and control, under an agreement expiring on April 30, 2019.